supki/liblastfm/README.md

     Expected type: Artist
       Actual type: [Char]
 ```
-A: This means you haven't `-XOverloadedStrings` extension enabled in current ghci session.
+A: This means you haven't `-XOverloadedStrings` extension enabled.
+To enable it:
-To enable it type in `:set -XOverloadedStrings`.
+  * type in `:set -XOverloadedStrings` while in ghci session.
+  * add `{-# LANGUAGE OverloadedStrings #-}` to the top of the file
+  * compile with `-XOverloadedStrings` switch

 **Q: I'm getting the following error.
 How do I fix it?**
 ```